fohrloop/wakepy/docs/source/technical-details/wakepy-mode-lifecycle.md

 4. Tries to start the heartbeat using the `Method.heartbeat()`, if defined
 5. Starts the Heartbeat, if the `Method.heartbeat()` exists.
 This will run in a separate thread.

 If the first two steps do not fail, at least one of `Method.enter_mode()` and `Method.caniuse()` is defined and they do not raise Exceptions, the Mode activation is successful.
+This process happens in the `activate_method` function and it returns an `MethodActivationResult` object, and a `Heartbeat` instance (if used and activation was successful).
 :::{figure-md} fig-activate-with-a-method
 ![activity diagram for the "Activate Mode" action](./img/activate-mode-using-method-activity-diagram.svg){width=430px}